 If possible, avoid making the distribution payable to the account owner.
 When 529 plan distributions are payable to the beneficiary, the beneficiary’s college, or K-12 school, a Form 1099-Q will be issued to the beneficiary.
 Non-qualified distributions payable to a parent may result in a higher tax liability.

-You can also roll 529 plan funds into another account with the same beneficiary or into a sibling’s 529 plan account.
+You can also roll 529 plan funds into another account with the same beneficiary or a sibling’s 529 plan account.
 Both options comply with 529 rules for withdrawal.

 529 Withdrawal Rules to Know